Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Introduction

 Furthermore, prevalent assumptions in mixed-effects model literature, such as random effects following Gaussian distributions, may not always hold in practice.
-Recent advancements propose extensions, introducing distributions like the generalized hyperbolic distribution to better accommodate variability (see \textit{e.g.} \cite{asar2020linear} and \cite{FujMas23}).
+Recent advancements propose extensions, introducing distributions like the generalized hyperbolic distribution to better accommodate variability (see \textit{e.g.} \cite{AsaBolDigWal20} and \cite{FujMas23}).

-Our work revisits the notion of utilizing normal variance-mean mixture type random effects in broader mixed-effects models defined by stochastic differential equations.
+Our work revisits the notion of utilizing normal variance-mean mixture-type random effects in broader mixed-effects models defined by stochastic differential equations.
 This allows for the exploration of a wider class of mixed-effects diffusion models compared to the previous literature.
 We also consider that both drift and diffusion coefficients depend on random and fixed effects simultaneously, presenting a novel generalization.
 We propose a novel parameter estimation method and provide theoretical insights into the asymptotic behavior of these estimators.
 Our estimation method diverges from the quasi-likelihood approach, offering a more accessible numerical procedure.
 This trade-off ensures stability and ease of implementation in high-frequency frameworks.

 The rest of this paper is organized as follows.
 Section \ref{hm:sec_setup.assump} describes the precise model setup and assumptions.
-Section \ref{hm:sec_p.m_qmlf} introduces the stepwise estimation strategy with two kinds of the quasi-(log-)likelihood functions, and presents asymptotic properties of the associated estimators.
+Section \ref{hm:sec_p.m_qmlf} introduces the stepwise estimation strategy with two kinds of quasi-(log-)likelihood functions, and presents asymptotic properties of the associated estimators.
 In Section \ref{sec:simus}, we present numerical experiments illustrating the theoretical results, followed in Section \ref{sec:appli} by some empirical applications.
+Section \ref{sec:discussion} provides some discussion.
+Finally, Section \ref{hm:sec_proofs} presents the proofs of the main result.